dataeducator/dsc-phase-1-project-v2-4/README.md

 * Which director makes the most profitable movies?
     - Find directors who have proven track record of making films that generate profits worldwide.
 * Which genres of movies make the most profit at the box office?
-    - Determine pattern among succesful movie launches including the type and time of year they are released.
+    - Determine pattern among successful movie launches including the type and time of year they are released.

  # Data Understanding and Analysis
 ***